profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-1.md

-Welcome to Phase-1
+# Welcome to Phase-1

-Setup the environment which WordPress will run from.
+Here we will Setup the environment which WordPress will run from.
 Configure some SSM Parameters which the manual and automatic stages of this advanced demo series will use and perform a manual install of wordpress and a database on the same EC2 instance.
 This is the starting point .. the common wordpress configuration which you will evolve over the coming demo stages.